 - Step 4: To ensure a complete reset, click on “Remove everything”.

 Use this method only as the last resort when none of the solutions solve the WHEA UNCORRECTABLE ERROR.

 People Also Ask - WHEA UNCORRECTABLE ERROR Related Questions

 The WHEA UNCORRECTABLE ERROR is generally diagnosed when the blue screen appears with the error mentioned at the bottom.
 After this appears, your system typically reboots only to display this error once again.

 WHEA in WHEA UNCORRECTABLE ERROR stands for Windows Hardware Error Architecture.

 How do I stop Windows 10 from overclocking?

 You can stop your Windows 10 PC from overclocking by disabling this option in BIOS.
 This method has been described in detail in the above sections.

 It can get pretty annoying when the WHEA_UNCORRECTABLE_ERROR Windows 10 keeps flashing on your Windows screen.
 This can happen due to several underlying issues in your system.
 The solutions described above tackles each of these individual issues and helps you in fixing the error message.
-If, during any point of following the solutions described above, you forget the password for your PC, you can use PassFab 4WinKey to recover it easily.
+If, during any point of following the solutions described above, you want to reinstall Windows system to fix this error, you can use PassFab for ISO to do that easily.